rubelmiah99999/news-portal-oop-php/README.md

 * Users can delete their own comments
 * Administrators can delete any comment
 * Administrators can delete articles
+* Administrators can add a new article

 I've also created the database and tables, and worked on design.
-#### Functionalities I need to implemet:
-* Administrators can add a new article (image upload and some work on security left)